BeguiledLeaf/README/README.md

   * Currently in Senior Year, graduating in December 2025 :)

-  * Did a Co-op for a year for Bosch
+  * Did a Co-op for a year at Bosch

   * Have been an UGTA, or UnderGraduate Teacher's Assistant.
 Pretty much the assistant to the assistant.